rccyx/osyx/README.md

 And so on, till the keys run out.

-### The CLI

-The CLI is the system control layer, and it's what makes this setup usable as a workstation.

-You saw the keybinds, but the prime real estate ran out a long time ago, so the CLI handles the rest.
+But the prime real estate ran out a long time ago, so the CLI handles the rest

+### CLI

+This is the system control layer.
 That's [Jarvis](https://en.wikipedia.org/wiki/J.A.R.V.I.S.).

 Most tasks are handled through `fzf` autocompletion, as there's only so much one can remember.

 This includes everything from encryption, 2FA codes, network management, cloud analysis, reminders, syncing packages across Rust, TypeScript, Go, Python, APT, and whatever else, to Git ops, pull request management, reviews, submits, ISO flashing, video editing, audio routing, and much more.

 It covers basically anything that doesn't really require a full blown GUI to use.

 Which if you think about it, what does really require a full blown GUI?

 But, speaking of GUIs: apps behave like native apps.
 For example, `app sc` launches SoundCloud, with Hyprland: `Super + F` for fullscreen, and `Super + Q` to quit.
 It's significantly faster than fumbling with browser tabs and saves seconds of friction every time.

 ### Boot to desktop

 All programs launch in their correct workspaces on boot.
 Hit the power button, wait for boot, tap the fingerprint sensor, and everything spawns up instantly.

-No action needed. `Super + 3`, three terminals already open, tmux'ed sessions on the right one, the [visualizer](https://github.com/rccyx/lookas) on the bottom right, and a misc terminal on the top right.
+No action needed.

+`Super + 3`, three terminals already open, tmux'ed sessions on the right one, the [visualizer](https://github.com/rccyx/lookas) on the bottom right, and a misc terminal on the top right.

 ### Workspaces never move

 Workspaces are always in the same position.
-They never change. `Super + 1` is workspace one, always notes. `Super + 9` is reserved for background focus music with `app yt` (YouTube).
+They never change. `Super + 1` is workspace one, always notes.

+`Super + 9` is reserved for background focus music with `app yt` (YouTube).

 To move laterally, `Alt + Ctrl + Arrows`.

 ### No top bar, and why